-Note: I’m happy we were able to get the 4-drawer version before it was replaced by the 3-drawer model at The Container Store.
-Dottus makes several drawer configurations and finishes, and being such a great product from our experience, I’m not sure why the full product line isn’t more readily available and in demand to the U.S. market.
+Note: We purchased the 4-drawer Dottus shoe cabinet before being replaced by the 3-drawer model at The Container Store.
+Dottus makes several drawer configurations and finishes, and being such a great product from our experience, I’m not sure why the full product line isn’t available and in demand for the U.S. market.

 Shoes that fit – there are limitations

-Each drawer is 12.5″ deep and easily stores the following:
+Each drawer is 12.5″ deep and stores the following:

 - Two pairs of men’s dress shoes up to size 10, per drawer.